Patitotective/PREFS/README.md

 `pip3 install PREFS`

 ### Getting started
-To initialize your preferences you will need to instance the `Prefs` class with the first argument as the default preferences (the first time the program is ran or every time the file gets deleted).
+To initialize your preferences you will need to instance the `Prefs` class with the first argument as the default preferences (the ones used the first time the program is ran or when the file gets deleted).

 ```py
 import prefs